papivot/pace-docs/Kubernetes Fundamentals.md

 #### Step 3 - View the POD logs

-Using the name of the POD retrieved in Step2, run the following command -
+Using the name of the POD retrieved in Step 2, run the following command -

 > `kubectl logs k8s-operations-6f97c49687-rbcqv -n default`